dyeramosu/AC215_snapnutrition/README.md

 ### **Additional Architectural Explorations (Previous Milestones)**

-We explored several reccomended tools and structures from our AC215 course and are currently ideating on use-cases.
+We explored several recommended tools and structures from our AC215 course and are currently ideating on use-cases.
 Currently, we do not have a use-case in mind for our project, but that can change in future milestones.
 We have README's and demos of our efforts as follows:
 - **KubeFlow**